Cruzerblade001/Predictive-Maintenance/README.md

 ## How to Run the Project
 1. Clone this repository to your local machine using `git clone <repository-url>`.
 2. Install the required libraries using `pip install -r requirements.txt`.
 3. To get address of Arduino when connected to raspberry pi.
-Type the command `ls/dev/tty*`
-4. The file named ACM will be your address.
+Type the command `ls/dev/tty*`.
+The option containing ACM will be your address.
-5. Run the Hardware_project.py file to execute the project.
+4. Run the Hardware_project.py file to execute the project.

 ## Video Link